 Ticks

-Ticks are usually found on the ends of plants, grasses, or bushes, where they wait for an animal to pass by, on which they can grapple and make their blood meal.
+The peak of infestation is concentrated in the warm months, but ongoing climatic changes may vary their period of activity.
+Ticks are usually found on the ends of plants, grasses, or bushes.
+They wait for an animal to pass by, on which they can grapple and make their blood meal.

+Ticks transmit Lyme borreliosis, ehrlichiosis, rickettsiae button fever and many others.
 The longer a tick remains on the host, the more likely it is to transmit diseases.
 For this reason, if a tick is identified on the animal, it must be promptly removed.

 Two main species of ticks infest dogs and cats: the Rhipicephalus sanguineus, commonly known as the brown dog tick, and the Ixodes ricinus, the wood tick.
 The brown dog tick is the most widespread of all.